 You want to set the interior layout of your book to meet up with the requirements based on the publishing platform you want to Publish on.

-For example, if you’re publishing your book on Amazon, you have the options to publish either eBook, Paperback or both.
+For example, if you’re publishing a poetry book on Amazon, you have the options to publish either eBook, Paperback or both.

 Where you choose to Publish both, you will format the interior of each draft to meet with the needs of your preferred publishing options.